 Marjie Cleveland’s grandparents in Cape Cod fished and dug clams, grew vegetables and berries, and baked enough bread for their family and others.
 They swapped with their neighbors, whatever you caught, grew, made, or outgrew.
 “Bartering was very common,” she wrote, “and depending on what skills people had, they would help each other.
 Communities were much more generous.
 They took time to know each other and went out of their way to help anybody in need.”

-Carol’s grandmother in Painesville, Ohio turned ninety-two and said the Depression was the best years of her life.
-Nobody was better than anyone else.
-They had block dinners — every family brought what they could, a vegetable, a dish, a loaf of bread, a cake — and made sure every family in the block had food.
-They ate together every night, watched the children play, talked about the day.
-When someone was sick or having a baby, the women showed up.
-The men who left to find work left their wives behind, and those women held the neighborhood together.
+Carol’s grandmother in Painesville, Ohio turned ninety-two and said the Depression was the best years of her life because nobody was better than anyone else.
+They had block dinners where every family brought what they could — a vegetable, a covered dish, a loaf of bread, a cake — and made sure every family in the block had food.
+They ate together, watched the children play, and talked about the day.
+When someone was sick or having a baby, the women showed up, and in families where the men had left to find work, the neighbors watched out for the wives and kids left behind.

 Free For The Taking

 Paul Thuneman grew up hearing his father tell the story of kids lining the railroad tracks in winter.
 The train engineers knew they were there.
 They’d slow down just enough and start tossing coal over the side, chunk by chunk, so the kids waiting below would have something to bring home to heat the house.
-Nobody organized it.
-Nobody made a policy about it.
-The engineers just did it.
+The engineers saw a need among people they’d likely never see again, and did the one thing they could do to help

 Families who lived near water had a significant advantage.
 Marjie Cleveland’s grandparents dug clams on Indian Mound Beach and fished regularly, swapping whatever they caught with neighbors for whatever the neighbors had.
-Jay’s father fished with a cane pole from age five — not for sport, but because that was how the family got protein.
-He fished for carp.
+Jay’s father fished with a cane pole from age five, not for sport, but because that was how the family got protein for their dinners.
+He fished for carp — anything.
 Whatever was in the water.

 Some towns organized shared garden plots on empty lots, where families could grow whatever they needed in their own small patch of ground.
-Savvy shoppers learned to show up at the market on Saturday night, when vendors were about to close for the weekend and would rather sell cheap than haul produce home to spoil.
-Neither of these required money so much as they required knowing where to look and when to show up.
+Smart moms quickly learned to show up at the market on Saturday night, when vendors were about to close for the weekend and would rather sell their food for cheap rather than haul it home to spoil.

 The Depression taught people to see their environment differently.
-The ditch alongside the road, the creek behind the property, the vacant lot down the street, the weeds growing through the fence — none of it was scenery.
-All of it was potential.
+The ditch alongside the road, the creek behind the property, the wild asparagus growing along a fence line — everything around them had to potential to provide for one need or another.

 When The Money Was Gone, It Was Gone

 Even though the Depression began in late 1929, there was virtually no assistance from the government.
 That meant that every individual and family were on their own.
 No food stamps, no unemployment money, no subsidized housing — families had to rely on their own ingenuity, family, friends, and community.
 The New Deal work programs starting in 1933 gave people jobs, not handouts, and many Americans were too proud to take even those.
-Direct assistance programs like unemployment insurance and Social Security didn’t exist until 1935, six years into the crisis.
+Direct assistance programs like unemployment insurance and Social Security didn’t exist until 1935, six years into the crisis, and there was no such thing as “retirement”.
+Everyone worked until they became physically unable to continue.

 In desperation, some families cashed in life insurance policies just to survive a few months longer, and homes were refinanced in hopes a family could ride out the wave with that extra bit of money.
-Trying to live in “normal times” when times were anything but.
+They were trying to live in “normal times” when times were anything but.

 Linda Morgan’s father never trusted a bank again after that.
 When he died, his family rifled through the pages of every single book in the house, pulled every drawer out and flipped it over, because he’d taped cash and precious metals to the undersides.
 They found small amounts hidden in several places throughout the home.
 He’d spent decades spreading his resources around so that no single failure could wipe him out.
 It wasn’t paranoia.
 It made perfect sense for someone who learned the hard way and never unlearned.

 Carol Jackson’s grandfather lost his job and couldn’t pay for groceries.
 The local grocer let the family run a tab, but wrote it down and kept the books.
 In this high-trust community, the grocer trusted that things would eventually turn around and he would be repaid.
 When her grandfather found work again, her grandmother paid back every penny.
 “People were so kind back then,” Jackson wrote.
-The grocer could have said no. He didn’t.
+The grocer could have said no, but he didn’t.

 Harold Thompson’s father walked to work every day rather than spend the nickel on bus fare.
 That’s how tight the margin was — a nickel.
 Five cents could be the difference between eating and not eating, so you walked and you saved it.

 The lesson these families carried for the rest of their lives wasn’t just frugality.
-It was a deep understanding that the physical money you can see and hold in your hand is the only money you actually have.
+It was a deep understanding that the physical money you can see and hold in your hand is the only money you actually have, thus the legendary coffee cans full of cash that, I’m certain, remain buried to this day.
+Somewhere.

 Harold Thompson’s parents met just before the crash.
 His mother owned one dress, and she washed it at night and wore it the next day.
 They ate mostly fried potatoes on five dollars a week for food after paying rent.
 Eventually they moved to family farms in Iowa, where there was enough to eat.
 The Depression was technically over, eventually.
 But “the experience profoundly changed all of them,” Thompson wrote, “and most continued the habit of simple fare the rest of their lives.
 They couldn’t move beyond that mindset of lack.”